yizhuozhang2002/Thermo-Snooker/README.md

 JUST RUN

 test files are included for testing ball generators, testing scenarios on mixture of gaseous atoms etc.

-T
-hermo Snooker.py is  combination of whole simulation
+Thermo Snooker.py is the combination of whole simulation